Cusco is the archeological and tourism hub of Peru.

 The Tamshiyacu and Pacaya Samiria Amazon Rainforest areas

-When in protected areas of the Amazon this far from Iquitos, such as the Tamshiyacu Tahuayo Reserve or Pacaya Samiria National Reserve, the level of animals and plants is extraordinary.
+When in protected areas of the Amazon this far from Iquitos the wildlife is extraordinary.
+These protected areas are the Tamshiyacu Tahuayo Reserve and Pacaya Samiria National Reserve.

 You can see: